hanijahans/HaniJahanWebsite/docs/products/unity/free-pack/index.md

 **1.1.0 — Update**
-- Added auto-opening Welcome Window scripts with quick links to docs, support, and updates
+- Added Welcome Window scripts with quick links to docs, support, and updates
 - Updated all models → reduced poly counts for better performance
 - Added 4 new block variations (expanded platform options)
 - Added 1 new color palette variation (extra style choice)
+- Improved model and prefab naming for clarity

 ---